Getzlaf, Bernier lift Ducks over Jets 3-2

-WINNIPEG, Manitoba (AP) -- Ryan Getzlaf scored a power-play goal in the third period, Jonathan Bernier stopped 31 shots and the Anaheim Ducks beat the Winnipeg Jets 3-2 on Monday night.
+WINNIPEG, Manitoba (AP) -- Ryan Getzlaf has seen the future.
+And it's on the power play.

+Getzlaf scored a man-advantage goal in the third period, Jonathan Bernier stopped 31 shots and the Anaheim Ducks beat the Winnipeg Jets 3-2 on Monday night.

+''Special teams is one of the biggest things in our league now.
+It's the way the game is headed,'' Getzlaf said. ''You've got to be sharp in those areas.''

+The game was physical and chippy, with the teams combining for seven power plays and over 30 minutes in penalties.
+Getzlaf believes that scoring on the power play boils down to hard work.

 Logan Shaw and Rickard Rakell also scored for Anaheim.
 Andrew Copp and Nikolaj Ehlers had a goal each for Winnipeg.